Twigman/tyche/README.md

 # tyche-showcase
-Showcase for a Spring Boot project - Home automation<br />
+Showcase for a Spring Boot project<br />
 <br />
 This is a part of my home automation project.
 It runs on a Raspberry Pi with a ZigBee module.
 Several light sources and various sensors are connected to it.<br />
 The application uses REST requests to retrieve the initial configuration.
 Changes are communicated via WebSocket.<br />